Skip to main content

 • Client-side (Cross-device): Explains data handling for client-side implementations that aim to maintain a consistent visitor profile across multiple devices or sessions, which may necessitate remote calls for historical data.

-• Server-side: Pertains to data handling when our SDK is implemented on your backend server.
+• Server-side: Pertains to data handling when the SDK is implemented on a backend server.
 One of the main differences between a client-side and server-side SDK is that the server cannot store information about all visitors indefinitely; it has a visitor session after which all information is deleted.

 The values within the table cells have specific meanings regarding data retrieval for Kameleoon SDKs, varying by SDK type: